SwiCago/HarviaWiFi/README.md

 ### Firmware requirements
 - You will need latest Arduino IDE
 - Install ESP8266 board in the IDE
+- Install JSON library 5, not 6.
+I need to recode to support 6+
 - Download <a href="https://github.com/knolleary/pubsubclient">pubsub client</a> library for arduino
 - Download this code
 - Connect SONOFF TH16 to serial <--> usb adapter